wanjikubrians-khim/Abc-Calculator/DEMONSTRATION.md

 ## TIMELINE ✓

-**Completed**: Full working application with all requirements met within the 7-day timeline.
+**Completed by Brian Wanjiku**: Full working application with all requirements met within the 7-day timeline.

 ---

 ## Summary

-This payroll calculator application fully satisfies ALL technical requirements specified in Brian's Assignment:
+My payroll calculator application fully satisfies ALL technical requirements specified in the assignment:

 ✅ **Three-step interface** with proper structure
 ✅ **Google Sheets as calculation engine** (critical requirement)